BuildEmpire/apartment/README.md

 Database multi-tenancy for lumen applications using PostgreSQL and Eloquent

 This package provides the ability to utilise PostgreSQL's schemas within your Lumen application.
-Apartment facilitates the creation, update, and management of your multi multi tenants while using many of the artisan migration commands you are already familiar using already.
+Apartment facilitates the creation, update, and management of your multi tenants while using many of the artisan migration commands you are already familiar with.

 Installation
 ------------